 DC will prioritize its recruitment effort based on the results of the survey and providers targeted for Tier 1 settings, in Phase 1a and 1b.
 Providers that have the capacity to administer, store and handle the COVID-19 vaccines demonstrated by documentation of proper equipment and temperature monitoring devices, and trained staff will be given the vaccines first.
-Providers who can demonstrate higher capacity vaccination throughput will be enrolled subsequently.
 We will provide technical assistance and assist other providers that are not presently ready to become ready.